sc-forks/solidity-coverage/README.md

 ```

 Tests run signficantly slower while coverage is being generated.
 A 1 to 2 minute delay
-between the end of Truffle compilation and the beginning of test execution is not impossible if your
+between the end of Truffle compilation and the beginning of test execution is possible if your
 test suite is large.
 Large solidity files can also take a while to instrument.

 ### Configuration

-By default, solcover generates a stub `truffle.js` that accomodates its special gas needs and
+By default, Solcover generates a stub `truffle.js` that accomodates its special gas needs and
 connects to a modified version of testrpc on port 8555.
-If your tests can run on the development network
+If your tests will run on the development network
 using a standard `truffle.js` and a testrpc instance with no special options, you shouldn't have to
 do any configuration.
 If your tests depend on logic added to `truffle.js` - for example:
 [zeppelin-solidity](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/truffle.js)
-uses the file to expose a babel polyfill that its suite needs to run correctly - you can override the
+uses the file to expose a babel polyfill that its suite requires - you can override the
-default behavior by specifying a coverage network in `truffle.js`.
+default behavior by declaring a coverage network in `truffle.js`.
+Solcover will use your 'truffle.js'
+instead of a dynamically generated one.

 **Example coverage network config**
 ```javascript